gw2efficiency/scraping/README.md

 npm test
 ```

-The tests of this module get executed against the live sites instead of mock objects,
-because the structure of the scraped pages could change at any time without notice.
+> **Note:** Some tests of this module get executed against the live sites instead of mock objects, because the structure of the scraped pages could change at any time without notice.

 ## Licence